 The stage was set for childhood trauma.

 As a child, I had to deal with my mother’s frequent anger bursts that were present due to her own trauma.
 I didn’t feel safe in my own house.
 I bottled up A LOT of stuff because I was scared to express myself—I was never sure of what would cause the next outburst at the dinner table.

 I couldn’t talk freely about what I wanted or what I needed.
 I was so scared about how my mom would react!

-Sudden switches like these, and the resulting fear they inspired in me, left me unsure of myself and unable to trust people.
+Sudden switches like these, and the resulting fear they inspired in me, left me traumatized, unsure of myself and unable to trust people.

 Deceptively smaller experiences like growing in a home without affection and living in constant fear or ongoing neglect will take more toll on your soul than we realize.

-Childhood trauma can leave wounds and scars that make their presence felt in clever little ways, long after we’ve “grown up”.
+Trauma can leave wounds and scars that make their presence felt in clever little ways, long after we’ve “grown up”.

 You grapple with depression, abrupt sadness, and emotional pain, you don’t know where it’s coming from and you sure don’t know how to make it stop.